Site logo

 The Norwegian Fjord is a medium-sized horse that grows to 13 hands, though superior bloodlines can reach 15.2 hands.
 It’s a rare breed with a pony appearance that many equestrians cherish.

 Primarily a farm horse, the Fjord enjoys pulling carts and carrying riders.
 But you can also find modern Fjords at pleasure shows and driving trails.
-Additionally, they make great therapy horses.
+They also make great therapy horses.

 #22: Clydesdale ($2,500-$5,000)